muldjord/skyscraper/README.md

 * Updated to new 'thegamesdb' api
 * Made 'import' base folder configurable

+#### Version 2.4.6 (In progress, unreleased)
+* Added 'overview' support for AttractMode.
+It will now create the necessary cfg files to show the game descriptions.

 #### Version 2.4.5 (8th May 2018)
 * Added support for the 'x68000' platform